Signatures of a subpopulation of hierarchical mergers in the GWTC-4 gravitational-wave dataset

-Most observed BBH are thought to contain two first-generation black holes formed directly from stellar collapse, resulting in a remnant second-generation black hole.
+Most observed BBHs are thought to contain two first-generation black holes formed from stellar collapse, creating a second-generation remnant~\cite{Zevin:2020gbd, Colloms:2025hib}.
 In dense stellar environments, remnants may undergo subsequent coalescences, creating hierarchical mergers: those containing at least one component that is the product of one or more previous mergers~\cite{OLeary:2005vqo, Antonini:2016gqe, Rodriguez:2019huv, Doctor:2019ruh, Mahapatra:2024qsy, Sedda:2023qlx}.
-Hierarchical mergers are characterized by higher primary masses, isotropic spin orientations~\cite{OLeary:2005vqo}, and dimensionless spins $\chi\approx0.7$, arising from the remaining orbital angular momenta of their progenitors~\cite{Pretorius:2005gq, Buonanno:2007sv, Tichy:2008du, Rezzolla:2007rz, Hofmann:2016yih}, with spread due to their mass ratio and spins~\cite{Zevin:2022bfa, Borchers:2025sid}.
-Since hierarchical assembly produces more massive black holes, it is a natural candidate for a method to fill the PISN gap.
-These predictions for spin and spin-tilt are robust across assumptions for binary star evolution~\cite{Fishbach:2017dwv}.
+Hierarchical mergers are characterized by higher primary masses, isotropic spin orientations~\cite{OLeary:2005vqo}, and dimensionless spin magnitudes $\chi\approx0.7$, arising from the orbital angular momenta of their progenitors~\cite{Pretorius:2005gq, Buonanno:2007sv, Tichy:2008du, Rezzolla:2007rz, Hofmann:2016yih}, with some spread about $\chi\approx0.7$ due to their mass ratio and spins~\cite{Zevin:2022bfa, Borchers:2025sid}.
+These spin predictions are robust across binary star evolution assumptions~\cite{Fishbach:2017dwv}.
+Since hierarchical assembly produces more massive black holes, it is a natural candidate for filling the pair-instability supernova (PISN) gap.